-By participating in these processes, community stakeholders can help shape local governance and funding priorities.
-Community stakeholders are encouraged to engage early with QLDC to discuss project feasibility, identify potential funding sources, any challenges, and ensure alignment with broader Council strategies.
-Early engagement can assist in streamlining the submission process and addressing requirements such as permits, consents, and funding opportunities.
+Community stakeholders are encouraged to engage early with QLDC officers and the WUCCB to discuss project feasibility, potential funding sources, challenges, and alignment with broader Council strategies.
+Early engagement can streamline the submission process and address requirements such as permits, consents, and compliance.